DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 7.2.3 Continuous monitoring
     - After a SIEM is set up, configured, tuned, and running, it must be routinely updated and continuously monitored to function effectively
-    - Effective continuous monitoring encompasses technology, processes, and people
+    - Effective continuous monitoring encompasses 📝technology, 📝processes, and 📝people
     - Continuous monitoring steps are:
         - Define
         - Establish